vertigo-web/vertigo/docs/TUTORIAL.md

 - Dependency graph holds values, computed values (computeds) and clients (mount functions).
 - Upon changing some value all dependent computeds get computed, and all dependent clients get updated.
-- Mount function takes a computed state provided by the graph and returns a "render definition" (`DomElement`).
+- Mount function takes a computed state provided by the graph and returns a "render definition" (`DomNode`).
-It is important to remember that `DomElement` is not a product of render process.
+It is important to remember that `DomNode` is not a product of render process.
 It is a **definition of a render process**.
 - Upon any change in state, DOM is also updated if necessary.
 - Mount functions can provide the DOM with functions that get fired on events like `on_click`, which may modify the state, thus triggering necessary computing once again.